tgerighty/AGENTS.md/prisma.md

 ### prisma security

-All loaders, actions and Spiceflow routes of the project should have authorization checks.
+all loaders, actions and spiceflow routes of the project should have authorization checks.

-These checks should check that the current user, identified by userId, has access to the fetched and updated rows.
+these checks should check that the current user, identified by userId, has access to the fetched and updated rows.

-This simply mean to always include a check in prisma queries to make sure that the user has access to the updated or queries rows, for example:
+this simply means to always include a check in prisma queries to make sure that the user has access to the updated or queried rows, for example:

 ```typescript
 const resource = await prisma.resource.findFirst({